-- Garments, footwear and branded products that may have been manufactured, or may include raw materials that have been produced, under forced and child labour conditions (e.g., cotton, leather, textiles, yarn or rubber); - Structural timber, which could have originated from a country with forced and child labour risk for timber production; and - Metal containing products, including steel, gold, tin and copper, which may be procured as formed product (e.g., steel pipes) or be incorporated in plant, tools and equipment; and3 - All of NRM's operations and assets are in Canada, a jurisdiction that has a top-twenty rated government response to modern slavery score, and the lowest prevalence of modern slavery in the Americas (the region with the lowest prevalence internationally).4
+- NRM is a purchaser of electronics, which are one of the top-five classes of goods at risk of forced and child labour imported into Canada.
+However, electronics are a small portion of the goods procured by NRM; - Additionally, procurement of the following products present a risk, based on the US Department of Labor's 2022 List of Goods Produced by Child Labor or Forced Labor: - Garments, footwear and branded products that may have been manufactured, or may include raw materials that have been produced, under forced and child labour conditions (e.g., cotton, leather, textiles, yarn or rubber); - Structural timber, which could have originated from a country with forced and child labour risk for timber production; and - Metal containing products, including steel, gold, tin and copper, which may be procured as formed product (e.g., steel pipes) or be incorporated in plant, tools and equipment; and - All of NRM's operations and assets are in Canada, a jurisdiction that has a top-twenty rated government response to modern slavery score, and the lowest prevalence of modern slavery in the Americas (the region with the lowest prevalence internationally).